Wilms’ tumour is a type of kidney cancer in children. It most often affects children under the age of 5.

 Sometimes, clinical trials are not available for your child’s tumour.
 This may be because a recent trial has just finished, or because the tumour is very rare.
 In these cases, you can expect your doctors and nurses to offer treatment which is agreed to be the most appropriate, using guidelines which have been prepared by experts across the country.
 The Children’s Cancer and Leukaemia Group (CCLG) is an important organisation which helps to produce these guidelines.

 Most children with Wilms’ tumour are cured.
-If the cancer comes back, it’s usually within the first two years.
+If the cancer comes back, it’s usually within the first 2 years.
 When one kidney is removed, the other will be able to work normally and can take over the work of the other kidney.

 Very few children have long-term kidney problems.
 Your child will have regular check-ups to look for any recurrence or problems following treatment.